juristr/juristr.github.com/content/blog/automatic-multi-step-code-migrations-with-nx.md

 ## Nx Multi-step migration process

-To solve the above issue, [Nx](https://nx.dev) comes with its own, multi-step migration command: `nx migrate`.
+To solve the above issue, [Nx](https://nx.dev) comes with its own, multi-step migration command: `nx migrate` ([check out the docs](https://nx.dev/latest/cli/migrate).
 While it is inspired by how the Angular CLI does the upgrade, it works slightly differently with the aim to make it easier to upgrade especially for large-scale environments.

 Nx migrate's goal is to automate the process up to a certain point and then to leave the rest to the developer, allowing them to take control over the migration process.
 It works as follows: